russoedu/myTimer/README.md

 ## TODO

 ### Mandatory
-- Create tests.
+- [ ] Fix issue with timers finishing in the next day.
-- Check if all needed config are filled or have default values.
+- [ ] Check if all needed config are filled or have default values.
+- [x] Create tests.
-- ~~Replace setTimeout for cron~~
+- [x] Replace setTimeout for cron.
-- ~~Calculate the remaining alerts.~~
+- [x] Calculate the remaining alerts.
-- ~~Finish execution after all timers finish.~~
+- [x] Finish execution after all timers finish.
-- ~~Make sure `quantity` is smaller than the length of `reminders`.~~
+- [x] Make sure `quantity` is smaller than the length of `reminders`.
-- ~~Look for performance issues.~~
+- [x] Look for performance issues.
-- ~~Let user define the first alert instead of setting when the app starts~~
+- [x] Let user define the first alert instead of setting when the app starts
-- ~~Individual push tokens for each timer~~
+- [x] Individual push tokens for each timer

 ### Nice to have

-- Create better CLI interface
+- [ ] Create better CLI interface
-- Create config wizard
+- [ ] Create config wizard
-- Set individual messages for each timer (change `reminders` from an array to an object)
+- [ ] Set individual messages for each timer (change `reminders` from an array to an object)
-	- New `reminders` options to make it easier to crate your time table:
+	- [ ] New `reminders` options to make it easier to crate your time table:
-	 - "fromBegining": "Time from the beginning"
+	 - [ ] "fromBegining": "Time from the beginning"
-	 - "after": "Time after the previous, so, it's position matter"
+	 - [ ] "after": "Time after the previous, so, it's position matter"
-	 - "at": "On an exact time of the day (24:00)"
+	 - [ ] "at": "On an exact time of the day (24:00)"

 ```
 "reminders": [